How to Make a Recycled Denim Scatter Rug

-4. Starting in the center of the denim fabric, and working outwards, begin sewing the fabric rectangles to the backing fabric.
+4. Starting in the center of the denim fabric, working outwards, begin sewing the fabric rectangles to the backing fabric.
 Sew straight through the middle of the rectangle width, so both sides stick up evenly, gathering the fabric either before you stick the fabric under the presser foot, or bunching it up as you sew.

 5. When you have completed one line, or gone around one marked rectangle, sew it down again to secure it.

 6. For the last rounds, cut the rectangles in half along the length, to make rectangles that are 1½ inches by 2 inches, and sew along the edge of the backing fabric, so that the last row lies flat.

 Grandma B’s original double-knit scatter rugs were non-fraying and virtually indestructible, so if you have unwearables made from double-knit, velour, or other non-fraying fabrics, consider recycling them into a bright rug of your own.
 The colorful rug shown here, at right, was made from scraps of velour.

 Joyce is married to a handsome farmer, and has three children.
 She writes an engaging blog, called The Funky Clothespin, where she hangs out thoughts, anecdotes, and whimsical family happenings for your perusal.
 Thoroughly enjoyable!